Homotopy theory with bornological coarse spaces: Coarse K -homology

-For a subset $Y\subseteq X$ we introduce the notation for the subspace of vectors of $H$ ``supported on $Y$''.
+For a subset $Y$ of $ X$ we introduce the notation for the subspace of vectors of $H$ ``supported on $Y$''.
+The operator $\phi(\chi_{Y})$ is the orthogonal projection from $H$ onto $H(Y)$.
 Since we require $\phi$ to be unital, we have $H(X) = H$.
 We will also often use the notation $\phi(Y):=\phi(\chi_{Y})$.
 Note that we do not restrict the size of the Hilbert space $H$ globally.
 But we require that $H(B)$ is separable for every bounded subset $B$ of $X$, i.e., $H$ is locally separable on $X$.
 We will also need the following more restrictive local finiteness condition.

-Let $X$ be a bornological coarse space and $(H,\phi)$ be an $X$-controlled Hilbert space. \begin{ddd} $(H,\phi)$ is called locally finite if for every bounded subset $B$ of $X$ the space $H(B)$ is finite-dimensional. \end{ddd}
+Let $X$ be a bornological coarse space, and let $(H,\phi)$ be an $X$-controlled Hilbert space. \begin{ddd} $(H,\phi)$ is called locally finite if for every bounded subset $B$ of $X$ the space $H(B)$ is finite-dimensional. \end{ddd}

+Let $X$ be a bornological coarse space, and let $(H,\phi)$ be an $X$-controlled Hilbert space. \begin{ddd} $(H,\phi)$ is determined on points if for every {vector} $h$ of $H$ the condition $\phi(\{x\})h=0$ for all points $x$ of $ X$ implies $h=0$. \end{ddd}